goinnn/django-deep-serializer/README.rst

 Use cases
 =========

-* Serialize (using primary keys or natural keys) an object and its relations
+* Serialize (using primary keys or natural keys) an object and its relations.
+Sometimes django can not serialize an app.
+E.g. if you try to serialize the "example.app" application in the example project you will get the next error: "CommandError: Unable to serialize database: Can't resolve dependencies for app.Page, app.WebSite in serialized app list."
 * Deserialize (using primary keys or natural keys) some objects
 * Clone (using natural keys) an object.
 To do you can serialize, update the natural key to the main object and after deserialize these objects
 * Restore an object with its relations, (using primary keys or natural keys)